FTarfasse/quick-perf-wiki/JVM-annotations.md

 :bulb: With this annotation you can also detect that most of the time is spent to do garbage collection in your test.

-:bulb: If you have the follwing message in the console
+:bulb: If you have the following message in the console
 ```
 Rule: Stackdepth Setting
 Severity: WARNING